Pareetoshd/VPC-Peering-/README.md

 ![routetable](https://github.com/user-attachments/assets/e87957e2-ecd9-4578-882a-7cfb45ab1ec3)
 ![routetable2](https://github.com/user-attachments/assets/dc2158d6-513d-4c34-8a15-19c2b0aaf859)
-[Fig 2: Successfully created of Instances]
+                          [Fig 2: Successfully created of Routetable]

 Step 4 : Launching EC2 Instances
 In this step, we are going to launch an EC2 instance in each VPC, so we can use them to test our VPC